cyupa/website/src/pages/help/import-your-data/form-customize/index.md

 ---
 date: "2018-05-21"
 path: "/help/form-customize"
-title: "Create a feedback form"
+title: "Create an embeddable feedback form"
-weight: 4
+weight: 5
 ---

 Gather valuable feedback from your users with a simple, customizable, and embeddable form.
 When people fill it out, their feedback is saved in your Dovetail project, ready to organize and analyze alongside everything else.